iams3cond/misc/assignments/assignment2/handout.md

 		return
 	if item < current of element:
 		remove(item, current of left)
-	if item > current of element:
-		remove(item, current of right)
+	else if item > current of element: remove(item, current of right)
-	if current has two children:
+	else if current has two children:
 		current of element = the minimum element in current's right subtree remove(current of element, current of right)
 	else